rackerlabs/support-how-to/content/how-to/cloud-servers/using-task-states-with-server-imaging/index.md

        }
     }

-You're looking for the element named "OS-EXT-STS:task\_state".
-(Since a JSON object is unordered, it might not be right near the top of the response, as it is in this example.)
-From the value displayed in this example, you can see that the hypervisor has completed creating the image of the server's virtual hard disk and is now packaging and preparing the image for upload.
+Look for the `OS-EXT-STS:task_state` element.
+Because a JSON object is unordered, it might appear anywhere in the response.
+From the value displayed in this example, you can see that the hypervisor finished creating the image of the server's virtual hard disk and is now packaging and preparing the image for upload.

-### Using the Python-Novaclient to Check Server Task State
+### Use python-novaclient to check the server task state

-The python-novaclient is a handy program you can run from the command line.
+`python-novaclient` is a handy program that you can run from the command line.
 If you haven't used it before, here are some How-To articles to check out:

 -   [Installing python-openstackclient on Linux and Mac